thcheung/AI4Mat/README.md

  # AI4Mat
 AI for Materials Science and Engineering
 ## Materials Discovery
+### Information Extraction
+* **Text analysis**: AI algorithms can extract relevant information from large texts, such as research papers, patents, or scientific articles.
+* **Material property extraction**: AI can analyze text data to extract material properties, such as chemical composition, crystal structure, and physical properties.
+* **Knowledge graph construction**: AI can build knowledge graphs by extracting relationships between materials, their properties, and application areas.

-### Tasks:
+### Molecular Generation
-1. **Molecular Generation**
 * **Generative models**: AI-generated molecular structures can be used to design new materials with specific properties.
 * **Molecular similarity analysis**: AI algorithms can analyze existing molecules and predict the characteristics of similar compounds, which can lead to the identification of new materials with desired properties.
 * **Structure-property relationships**: AI can learn patterns between molecular structure and material properties, enabling the prediction of material behavior.
-2. **Property Generation**
+### Property Generation
 * **Predictive modeling**: LLMs can be trained on large datasets of existing materials to predict their properties, such as mechanical strength, thermal conductivity, or electrical conductivity.
 * **Material property prediction**: AI algorithms can analyze molecular structures and predict material properties, enabling the identification of new materials with desired characteristics.
-3. **Synthesis Planning**
+### Synthesis Planning
 * **Route prediction**: AI can optimize synthesis routes by predicting the most efficient sequence of steps required to produce a specific material.
 * **Reaction prediction**: LLMs can predict reaction conditions, such as temperature, pressure, and catalyst requirements, to achieve the desired product yield and purity.
 * **Process optimization**: AI algorithms can analyze data from various sources, including laboratory experiments, computational simulations, and industrial processes, to optimize synthesis conditions.
 ## Projects Overview
 ### FAIR Chemistry
 - **Repository:** [facebookresearch/fairchem](https://github.com/facebookresearch/fairchem)
 - **Summary:** FAIR Chemistry is the centralized repository of FAIR Chemistry’s data, models, demos, and application efforts across materials science and quantum chemistry.
 It offers: